-Dr Sam Bampoe and Dr John Whittle approached Superfried to help them with a non-profit, education resource.
+Dr Sam Bampoe and Dr John Whittle approached design studio Superfried to help them with a non-profit, education resource.
 The platform would serve students in Perioperative Medicine – medical care of patients from the time of contemplation of surgery through the operative period to full recovery.
-They required a new brand identity and the development of a complex web based platform that was fun and vibrant to connect with their target student demographic.
+They required a new brand identity and the development of a modern, vibrant web based platform to connect with their target student demographic.

 Called TRIPOM [TRainees with an Interest in PeriOperative Medicine] their existing DIY identity played on the pun TRI [Three] + POM [Apple in French].
-This was a great idea and established standout from medical cliches.
-Numerous arrangements and styles were explored, but a triangular/ rotational form was selected – having an apt chemical/ medical diagrammatic feel.
+This was a great idea and established standout from usual medical cliches.
+Numerous arrangements and styles were explored, but a triangular / rotational form was selected for its chemical, medical diagrammatic feel.

-For the logotype bespoke uppercase lettering was developed with the subtle addition of dots to convey its reaffirm the initialism of the name.
-The holding organisation, EBPOM, had requested the identity conveyed a connection to their brand.
-To achieve this, the circle of dots that surround the 'O' in their logotype were employed in the same fashion – the best compromise available to appease all parties.
-The final logo and wordmark were tested thoroughly, stack/ horizontal lock-ups developed and a light and heavy version of each developed to ensure versatility across all digital/ print media.
+Looking at the typography for the logotype, bespoke uppercase lettering was designed with the subtle addition of dots to reaffirm the initialism of the name.
+The holding organisation, EBPOM, had requested the identity conveyed a connection to their branding.
+To achieve this, the circle of dots that surround the 'O' in their logotype were employed in the same fashion for TRIPOM – the best compromise available to appease all parties.
+The final logo and wordmark were tested thoroughly, stack / horizontal lock-ups developed and a light and heavy version of each designed to ensure versatility across all digital / print media.

-For the styling of the brand-led material and website, based on the name I employed a versatile 3 column grid system.
+For the styling of the brand-led marketing material and website, based on the name I employed a versatile 3 column grid system.
 To maximise usability and speed, the home page focused on 6 quick access icons linking directly to the key site content.
 To maintain a visual connection with the logo, an outline style was adopted for the icon illustrations.

-The site would be complex and required to feature an eclectic mix of searchable content including pdf tutorials and research, resource links, podcasts, videos and details of fellowships and courses.
+The site would be complex and required to feature an eclectic mix of searchable content including pdf tutorials / research, resource links, podcasts, videos and details of fellowships and courses.
 Consequently, delivery of information was key, so with this in mind clean layouts and simple usability were strictly maintained throughout the design process.
-Images were also kept to a minimum to avoid distraction and ensure simpler updating for team members short on time and appropriate software.
+Images were also kept to a minimum to avoid distraction and ensure simpler updating for team members short of time and appropriate software.

 The client had previously created monthly tutorials in word.
-To ensue the application of the new branding scheme remained consistent the existing files were re-created on a new, brand-led template that would also enable the team and guest academic contributors to maintain brand consistency without the requirement for extra software or design experience.
+To ensue the application of the new branding scheme remained consistent the existing files were re-created on a new, brand-led template.
+This would also enable the team and guest academic contributors to maintain brand consistency without the requirement for extra software or design experience.
 All future files would be saved and uploaded to the site in pdf format to maximise user accessibility and ensure formatting is maintained.

-The styling was also applied to a Keynote presentation template and a simple animated logo ident.
-Additional print material in the form of event flyers, posters, banners and branded lanyards were also produced.
+The new brand style was also applied to a Keynote presentation template and a simple animated logo ident.
+Additional printed marketing material in the form of event flyers, posters, banners and branded lanyards were also designed and produced.

 You can view the site here – TRIPOM site.